Progress Report January 2022

 In a series of minor changes, a number of contributors decided to improve and correct some elements displayed on our interface, and the way the user can interact with them.

-german77 noticed that some items, such as the Stop and Start buttons, were not being disabled from interaction once the emulation process stopped, and promptly fixed this erroneous behaviour .
+german77 noticed that some items, such as the Stop and Start buttons, were not being disabled from interaction once the emulation process stopped, and .

-He also went ahead and implemented the graphical elements needed to report the battery levels of UDP controllers.
+He also went ahead and implemented the graphical elements needed to of UDP controllers.
 While this code has been in yuzu’s source for some time already, preparing the appropriate front-end graphics and the subsequent implementation into the UI had been pending tasks for a long time.

 Pretty useful for Joy-Cons!